MicrosoftDocs/powerapps-docs/articles/working-with-data-sources.md

 PowerApps can't be used to create a connected data source, or modify its structure; the data source must already exist in a service somewhere.
 To create a table, for example, in an Excel workbook stored on OneDrive, you would use Excel Online on OneDrive first to create a workbook and then create a connection to it from your app.

-However, collection data sources *can* be created and modified in an app, but are only temporary.
+However, collection data sources *can* be created and modified inside an app, but are only temporary.

 ### Display one or more records
 ![](media/working-with-data-sources/reading-from-a-datasource.png)